 How Does Grapefruit Oil Work?

 Grapefruit oil can be inhaled through a diffuser, applied topically or used as a massage oil.
 It can also be added to your drinking water or smoothies.
-It is approved as a food additive by the U.S. Food and Drug Administration and has a "generally regarded as safe" (GRAS) rating.23 Below are some ways this essential citrus oil may help with:24
+It is approved as a food additive by the U.S. Food and Drug Administration and has a "generally regarded as safe" (GRAS) rating.22

 Is Grapefruit Oil Safe?

 Grapefruit oil is very concentrated and should be diluted before use.
-Carrier oils like almond oil, jojoba oil, coconut oil and olive oil are effective choices.25
+Carrier oils like almond oil, jojoba oil, coconut oil and olive oil are effective choices.23

 While grapefruit oil has a GRAS status, it should not be taken internally without the advice or supervision of an experienced practitioner or health professional.
 The citrus oil may also cause allergic reaction when applied topically.
 To be sure, have a skin patch test before use — apply a drop to a small area and observe if a reaction appears.